blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 ```

 **`i18n`**
 An object that defines the display text for different locales.
 Can also be used to override the default text.
-To override the default text, pass in a object for the `en` locale.
+To override the default text, pass in an object for the `en` locale.

 ```typescript
 type Locale = string // eg 'en', 'es'